Curtis Sliwa: 1992 baseball bat attack

 In April 1992, Sliwa was assaulted outside his Lower East Side home.
 He was struck by three men, two dozen times, with baseball bats.
 Sliwa suffered a broken wrist and head injuries from the assault.
 Prosecutors later argued that John A. Gotti was behind the attack, presenting evidence in court.

 1992 attempted assassination

 On June 19, 1992, Sliwa was kidnapped and shot by two gunmen after entering a stolen taxi in Manhattan.
 The taxi picked up Sliwa near his home in the East Village, and a gunman hiding in the front passenger seat jumped up and fired several shots, hitting him in the groin and legs.
-The kidnapping was foiled when Sliwa leaped from the front window of the moving cab and escaped.
+The kidnapping failed when Sliwa leaped from the front window of the moving cab and escaped.
 Sliwa underwent surgery for internal injuries and leg wounds.